-An example is He must have gone to the pub, because the interview is cancelled, which can be normalized as He must have gone to the pub (q) [is true (T)], because the interview is cancelled (r) [is true (T)].
+An example is He must have gone to the pub, because the interview is cancelled, which can be reconstructed as He must have gone to the pub (q) [is true (T)], because the interview is cancelled (r) [is true (T)].

-The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relation between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
-As pictured in Figure 3, second-order subject arguments have predicate T as the fulcrum and the relation between subjects q and r as the lever of the argument.
+The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relationship between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
+As pictured in Figure 3, second-order subject arguments have the predicate (T) as the fulcrum and the relationship between subjects (q and r) as the lever of the argument.

 Figure 3.
 Conceptual representation of a second-order subject argument

-In the case of the above example, the lever is the relation between he must have gone to the pub and the interview is cancelled.
+In the case of the above example, the lever is the relationship between he must have gone to the pub and the interview is cancelled.
 Since the former proposition is taken to be disjunctive with the negation of the latter, this argument can be called an argument from disjuncts.

 Other examples of arguments within this quadrant are: